 Rags-to-riches stories inspire hope and remind even the most down-and-out dreamers that hard work, positivity and perseverance sometimes do pay off no matter how hard the road might seem.
 In America’s celebrity culture, there is no shortage of superstars with rags-to-riches backgrounds and stories of poverty, trauma and hardship that had to be overcome.
-Take a look at celebrities who started off on the wrong foot and still made it big.
+Take a look at celebrities who started off on the wrong foot and still made it big – if they can do it, so can you.

 With a net worth of $855 million, hip-hop, fashion and media mogul Sean “Diddy” Combs is closing in on the $1 billion club.
 But it wasn’t always that way.
 Combs got a paper route as a boy to earn money in his gritty Harlem neighborhood when his mother couldn’t afford to buy him sneakers, according to CNN.